banq/jdonframework/readme.txt

 add command of CQRS:
 GUI ---Command---> a aggregate root ---DomainEvents---> another aggregate root/Component

-A aggregate root in Jdon acts as Actors of AKKA or Erlang.
+A aggregate root in Jdon acts like Actors of AKKA or Erlang.

 3. DISTRIBUTION JAR FILES